raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Importantly, it completely avoids conflating DNS Stateful Operations in any way with normal DNS operations or with existing EDNS(0)-based functionality.
-A goal of this approach is to avoid the operational issues that have befallen EDNS(0), particularly relating to middle-box behaviour.
+A goal of this approach is to avoid the operational issues that have befallen EDNS(0), particularly relating to middlebox behaviour.

 With EDNS(0), multiple options may be packed into a single OPT pseudo-RR, and there is no generalized mechanism for a client to be able to tell